 Colombia/United States of America

-Jessica Angel is a Colombian artist based in Brooklyn.
-Currently, Jessica has a leading role in the art and blockchain movement, managing a community of artists, programmers and technology enthusiasts, encouraging the use of blockchain technologies for the production and funding of ambitious art pieces.
-She was commissioned in late 2017 a massive project inspired by the connection between two blockchains.
+Born in Colombia in 1980, Jessica Angel is an artist based in Brooklyn, New York.
+Currently, Jessica has a leading role in the art and blockchain movement where, while managing a community of artists, programmers, and technology enthusiasts, she encourages the use of blockchain technologies for the production and funding of ambitious art pieces.
+In late 2017, she was commissioned to create a massive project inspired by the connection between two blockchains.

-In 2017 Angel created a site-specific installation at the Abroms-Engel Institute for the Visual Arts (AEIVA), achieved during a three-month teaching residency in conjunction with the UAB Department of Art and Art History.
-This piece covered 9,000 square-foot surface in the museum’s lobby, second floor, and galleries.
-Other recent projects have been displayed at the School of Visual Arts’ CP Projects Space and the Inter American Development Bank galleries.
+In 2017, during a three-month residency in conjunction with the University of Alabama at Birmingham’s Department of Art and Art History, Angel created a site-specific installation at the Abroms-Engel Institute for the Visual Arts (AEIVA).
+This piece covered a 9,000-square-foot surface in the museum’s lobby, second floor, and galleries.
+Other recent projects have been displayed at the School of Visual Arts’ CP Projects Space in New York City and the Inter American Development Bank galleries in Washington, DC.

-Angel developed several Large-scale projects with 516 Arts in the past two years, where she was a recipient of the VAN Residency.
-She was awarded the Teaching-Artist Residency at The Cooper Union, the BRIC Media Arts Fellowship and the Studios at MASS MoCA residency.
+During the past two years Angel has developed several large-scale projects with 516 Arts in Albuquerque, New Mexico, where she was a recipient of the VAN Residency.
+Residencies and fellowships include a teaching-artist residency at The Cooper Union in New York City, the BRIC Media Arts Fellowship in Brooklyn, and the Studios at MASS MoCA residency in North Adams, Massachusetts.

-The artist maintains an active relationship with her hometown Bogotá where she received the Art and Science Award with IDARTES and “El Parqueadero” Laboratories award at the cultural branch of the Banco de la Republica.
+Angel maintains an active relationship with her hometown of Bogotá where she received IDARTES’ Art and Science Award and “El Parqueadero” Laboratories Award from the cultural branch of the Banco de la Republica.